AleFax99/Automated_Portfolio_Management_for_P2P_Lending/README.md

 example, given an investment cap of 5 loans/month, freemium users are allowed to trade 5 loans per month.

 ## How to execute
-To reproduce this project locally, a series of set-up steps need to be followed:
+To reproduce this project locally, follow these steps:
 - create the Data, Results, Models, and Plots folders in the parent directory of the cloned repository;
 - download and save in the Data folder the Lending Club data from this link: https://www.kaggle.com/datasets/ethon0426/lending-club-20072020q1
 - execute data cleaning, Macro variables, PD prediction, and Portfolio Management notebooks in this sequence.